1871fotc/fotc/docs/bios/index.md

 ---
-description: Biographies of people interred at Toowong Cemetery
+description: Biographies of people remembered at Toowong Cemetery
 search:
   exclude: true
 ---

 # Biography Index

-**Read the stories of the people interred at Toowong Cemetery**.
+**Read the stories of the people remembered at Toowong Cemetery**.
 The index below lists over 400 of the people mentioned in our **[self-guided walks](../walks/index.md)** and provides a link to their story.

 ??? warning "Work in progress"